pyccel/pyccel/tutorial/header-files.md

 #$ header function fib(int) results(int)
 ```
-After that we can create a Python file `test_funcs.py`,where we can import the fortran functions and use them
+After that we can create a Python file `test_funcs.py`,where we can import the Fortran functions and use them

 ```python
 from pyccel.decorators import types